antipalindrome/Photoshop-Export-Layers-to-Files-Fast/README.md

 * Lowest layer can be treated as common background.
 * Exported images can have layer size or canvas size (trimming option).
 * Last used dialog settings are remembered.
+* A selected group can be exported as usual (layer by layer) while everything else is left in tact.
+(This way variable content can be exported for complex fixed background and foreground.)

 You can also see [what's coming next](https://github.com/hsw107/Photoshop-Export-Layers-to-Files-Fast/wiki/Feature-Roadmap) and browse some of our [performance test results](https://github.com/hsw107/Photoshop-Export-Layers-to-Files-Fast/wiki/Performance-Test-Results).